bcgov/onroutebc/database/mssql/scripts/versions/README.md

     - permit.ORBC_CREDIT_ACCOUNT_ACTIVITY_HIST.IDIR_USER_GUID
     - permit.ORBC_CREDIT_ACCOUNT_ACTIVITY.IDIR_USER_GUID
   - Add IS_VERIFIED column with valid values 'Y' and 'N' to the permit.ORBC_CREDIT_ACCOUNT table, with default value of 'N', to indicate whether a company with a credit account has yet been verified by staff.
+  - Add EXTERNAL_ADJUSTMENT column to store the unposted credit total to the permit.ORBC_CREDIT_ACCOUNT table